Spread the love

 6. Tourist (2010)

-If there´s one movie to inspire everyone to visit the Italian city of Venice – it´s Tourist (2010).
-The storyline might not be as deep or dramatic as in the other romantic travel movies from this list.
-But Tourist (2010) is one of the most visually pleasing movies ever – literally everything you see on the screen is beyond aesthetic: filming locations, leading actors, Angelina´s outfits, the splendid canals of Venice…
+If there’s one movie that can inspire everyone to visit the Italian city of Venice, it’s The Tourist (2010).
+While the storyline may not be as deep or dramatic as some of the other romantic travel films on this list, The Tourist stands out as one of the most visually captivating movies ever made.
+Virtually everything on screen is stunning: the breathtaking filming locations, the charismatic leads, Angelina Jolie’s glamorous outfits, and, of course, the magnificent canals of Venice.

 7. Vicky Cristina Barcelona (2008)